 Greetings from the Macalester College Global Ambassadors program!
 The Global Ambassadors program was created to enable current Macalester students to serve as resources for international prospective students who are trying to decide if Mac is a good academic and personal fit for them.

-I come from a small town of Palmares, located in the central plain of Costa Rica.
-And understand how challenging it can be to research college options from far away.
 I remember the anxiety I felt as a high school student in Costa Rica as I tried to determine which of the many colleges in the United States would be right for me.
-Even after I decided to enroll at Macalester, I still did not know exactly what to expect when I arrived on an unfamiliar campus in a country that was also new to me.
-One of the things that helped reduce my anxiety and gave me confidence that I had made the right choice was the support I received from Macalester international students.
-This is the reason I am excited to serve as a Global Ambassador Coordinator.
+Even after I decided to enroll at Macalester, I still did not know what to expect when I arrived on an unfamiliar campus in a country that was also new to me.
+One of the things that helped reduce my anxiety and gave me confidence was the support I received from Macalester international students and the International Student Program Office.
+This is why I am excited to serve as a Global Ambassador Coordinator.

 My first year was amazing and I have fallen in love with Mac.
 I was drawn to Macalester in part because of its location in a metropolitan area.
 Living in a beautiful residential neighborhood that is close to the city centers of Minneapolis and Saint Paul is one of the perks of being a Macalester student.
 My friends and I can easily walk to many different coffee houses and restaurants, or we can take a 20 minute bus ride and be in either downtown.